sumitMultani/game/ReadMe.txt

 To run the application, execute:
 -------------------------------

-mvn package && java -jar target/fightGame-0.0.1-SNAPSHOT.jar
+mvn package && java -jar target/fightGame-1.0.0.jar

+OR

+Go to startGame.bat Location in folder double click on startGame.bat

 // -------  2nd Option to run  --------
 Copy JAR_AND_BATCH_FILE_WITH_TEXT_FILE Folder